 Genetic counselor.
 A specialist who helps find out if diseases run in families.
 He or she can order genetic testing if needed.

 Nutritionist.
 A specialist who helps with your child’s nutrition.
 He or she can teach you about a special diet for your child if needed.

 Child life specialist.
 A specialist trained in child development.
-They study how children react to illness and hospitalization.
-They help you and your child cope during your child’s time in the hospital.
+He or she studies how children react to illness and hospitalization.
+This team member helps you and your child cope while your child is in the hospital.

 Psychologist.
-A specialist who helps your child and family cope with feelings that may arise due to illness.
+A specialist who helps your child and family cope with feelings that may occur due to illness.

 Radiation oncologist.
 A doctor who treats cancer with radiation.

 Pediatric surgeon.
 A doctor who does surgery on children.